 - In Se7en, the trope is initially averted when the killer deliberately coats a wall with prints, yet it still takes the finger print analysis team many man hours to identify the source.
 Played straight, with the killer going to excessive lengths to avoid leaving any of his own finger prints anywhere (where latex gloves could have easily sufficed).

-- In Fast Five Tej is able to lift a full hand print off of a bikini (by allowing her mark to cop a feel while she was wearing it), and it's good enough to get through a high end scanner.
+- In Fast Five, Tej is able to lift a full hand print off of a bikini (by allowing her mark to cop a feel while she was wearing it), and it's good enough to get through a high end scanner.

 - Subverted by Inside Man, where they find many fingerprints, but quickly realize that all any of them prove is that the dozens of suspects were all at the bank that day.
 Which, since they were all arrested as they left the bank, they already knew.

 - In the book The Final Chapter, Officer Denis takes a fingerprint from a piece of string.
 A fingerprint that was left five years ago.
 On a piece of string that was holding together a stack of notebooks.
-Notebooks which, during those five years, got soaked so bad the writing in them has become completely illegible.
+Notebooks that, during those five years, got soaked so badly that the writing in them became completely illegible.

-- In the novel Digital Knight, fingerprinting turned out to be totally useless because the shapeshifting abilities of werewolves was so accurate as to copy the fingerprints and DNA of the people they imitate.
+- In the Jason Wood novel Digital Knight, fingerprinting turned out to be totally useless because the shapeshifting abilities of werewolves was so accurate as to copy the fingerprints and DNA of the people they imitate.
 The hero had to invent a special sensor to distinguish werewolves from humans.

-- The murderer protagonist in the Ray Bradbury short story "The Fruit at the Bottom of the Bowl" took this trope too much to heart; the police catch him while he's compulsively scrubbing the entire house in fear of what he may or may not have touched.
-Famously adapted for EC Comics' Crime SuspensStories with the more ironic title "Touch and Go!"
+- The murderer protagonist in the Ray Bradbury short story "The Fruit at the Bottom of the Bowl" took this trope too much to heart: the police catch him while he's compulsively scrubbing the entire house in fear of what he may or may not have touched.
+Famously adapted for EC Comics's Crime SuspensStories with the more ironic title "Touch and Go!"